 In the compression molding process, the structure of the mold and the fluidity of the rubber material are the top priorities in the molding process.
 Compression molding must first consider the function of the product.
 Molding methods for silicone products include rubber injection molding and rubber compression molding.
+What are common rubber compression molding defects?
 This article focuses on the compression molding of the widely used combined molds and explains the quality problems and solutions of the compression molding process.

-Flow marks are traces of rubber flow left on the surface of the product, in different states such as line and crack.
+Flow marks in the rubber molding process are traces of rubber flow left on the surface of the product, in different states such as line and crack.
 The reason is that there is a problem with the flow of the rubber.
 The different viscosity caused by the difference in the heating state, the partial scorching of the rubber, and the contamination of the model surface will all cause obstacles to the rubber flow.
-During the custom compression molding process, the rubber material enters the mold, contacts the surface of the mold and is heated, and a temperature gradient is generated on the surface and the inside of the rubber material, which causes the rubber material to flow unevenly in the cavity.
-The measures to be taken are to preheat the rubber material before entering the mold, or keep the rubber material in a low-pressure flow state during molding, and exhaust in a short period of time.
+During the custom compression molding process, the rubber material enters the mold, contacts the surface of the mold, and is heated, and a temperature gradient is generated on the surface and the inside of the rubber material, which causes the rubber material to flow unevenly in the cavity.
+The measures to be taken are to preheat the rubber material before entering the mold keep the rubber material in a low-pressure flow state during molding, and exhaust in a short period of time.
 At the same time, the molding pressure must always remain the same.
 For other reasons, there are substances deposited on the surface of the rubber compound, and the powder applied to prevent adhesion will affect it.
-The rubber is stored for a long time and is easy to cause blooming, so it is necessary to set the safe use period of the rubber after mixing.
-Also, excessive use of coating powder and release agent are both causes of flow marks.
+The rubber is stored for a long time and is easy to cause blooming, so it is necessary to set a safe use period for the rubber after mixing.
+Also, excessive use of coating powder and release agents are both causes of flow marks.

 The so-called mold shrinkage is irregularly shaped dents at the joints of large thick-walled products and cylindrical products, which is also called mold cracking.
+This is a common problem in compression molded parts.
 The inner surface of cylindrical products may also have scars.
-There is a difference between the vulcanization rate of the surface layer rubber and the inner rubber that contact the mold.
-As the internal temperature of the rubber slowly rises, the internal pressure rises due to thermal expansion, causing the vulcanization of the surface layer to be squeezed to the clamping surface, and this part of the vulcanized rubber is damaged at the corners of the mold.
+There is a difference between the vulcanization rate of the surface layer rubber and the inner rubber that contacts the mold.
+As the internal temperature of the rubber slowly rises, the internal pressure rises due to thermal expansion, causing the vulcanization of the surface layer to be squeezed into the clamping surface, and this part of the vulcanized rubber is damaged at the corners of the mold.

-Zhonde's rubber compression molding, silicone compression moulding and plastic compression moulding use quality raw material directly from China.
-During compression moulding process, Our resistant compression molding silicone rubber and compression molding plastic can be processed to many custom products applied in various industries.
-Zhongde's compression moulding products including compression molded rubber parts are stricted in the principle of compression molding processing standard.
+Zhonde’s rubber compression molding, silicone compression molding, and plastic compression molding use quality raw materials directly from China.
+During the compression moulding process, Our resistant compression molding silicone rubber and compression molding plastic can be processed for many custom products applied in various industries.
+Zhongde’s compression moulding products including compression molded rubber parts are stricted in the principle of compression molding processing standards.